-WRS participants who remain only in the Fixed Fund currently have about 58% of their current pension contributions invested in stocks.
-Participants who decide to divide their current pension contributions between Fixed and Variable Funds have a stock exposure of about 80%.
+WRS participants who remain only in the fixed fund currently have about 58% of their current pension contributions invested in stocks.
+Participants who decide to divide their current pension contributions between fixed and variable funds have a stock exposure of about 80%.
 This proportion changes as stock values change in the marketplace relative to other types of investments.
+(These comments reflect individual participant balances; defined benefit calculations are not directly affected by these asset allocations, except through participation in the variable fund).